CSC207-2022F-UofT/course-project-rogue/readme.md

 So try to stay alive, collect the artifact and escape the maze!

+# Features
+* A pre-generated Map
+* Monsters Player can encounter to fight with
+* Equipments player can use to increase survivability
+* Saving Player progress after Player wins

 # UI
 * Artifact: The winning condition for the player, you need at least 5 to Win
 * Essence: The currency to heal player and upgrade equipments